SoftwareEngineeringDaily/softwareengineeringdaily.github.io/_docs/Backend/helpfultips.md

 ---
 title: Helpful Tips
 category: Backend
-order: 1
+order: 2
 ---

 If you are already running mongo locally make sure to stop it if you want to interface with the docker mongo database using something like [RoboMongo](https://robomongo.org/)

-*Helpful commands if using brew:*
+### Helpful commands: ###

+*If using brew*

 >brew services list

 >brew services stop mongodb

 >brew services start mongodb

-A few other helpful tips for docker are that you can see which containers are running and ssh into them:
+*A few other helpful tips for docker are that you can see which containers are running and ssh into them:*
 >docker container ls

-Since we are running a command when docker starts you need to create a new bash shell when you ssh:
+*Since we are running a command when docker starts you need to create a new bash shell when you ssh:*

 >sudo docker exec -i -t CONTAINER_ID_HERE  /bin/bash

-To start the server do this inside of the backend repo:
+*To start the server do this inside of the backend repo:*

 >docker-compose up

-To shut it down use:
+*To shut it down use:*

 >docker-compose down

-To run another configuration for docker use:
+*To run another configuration for docker use:*

 >docker-compose -f  docker.alt.yml  up

-Note for running the tests (?): docker-compose.test.yml NEEDS to have docker-compose up before or redis wont be available Also note your database gets cleared on docker down:
+### Note for running the tests: ###
+docker-compose.test.yml NEEDS to have docker-compose up before or redis wont be available Also note your database gets cleared on docker down:
 Your .env file will differ if running inside docker vs locally.
 Change redis to be ‘localhost’ and mongo ip to also be localhost.

-** Sample Post You can use to populate your DB (remove id for multiple entries): **
+**Sample Post You can use to populate your DB (remove id for multiple entries)**

 >{
     "_id" : ObjectId("59dcec425aa447d81ed0f05f"),